ImperialCollegeLondon/unit_testing_Cpp/_episodes/l3_03_test_fixture.md

 Let us understand how to create a test fixture, setup and teardown functions with examples.

 ## 2. Problem under consideration for testing

 In order to create our own test fixture, we will first explain the context or problem that we are trying to solve.
-We will be adding tests to check that our code works as intented by making use of test fixtures.
+We will be adding tests to check that our code works as intended by making use of test fixtures.

 Consider that you want to write a program to manage the details of an employee.
 The program should allow you to add basic details of employee such as:

 1. Name
 2. Age
 3. Basic Salary
 4. Number of years of employment
 5. Basic Bonus the employee has received in this year.